-GraphQL: Take control of your data!
+GraphQL: Take control of your data

 Where does the name GraphQL come from?

-The name GraphQL comes from the abbreviation of Graph Query Language.
-In the real world, a graph is one of the best tools for describing the relationships within data structures.
+The name GraphQL comes from “Graph Query Language.”
+In practice, graphs are one of the most effective ways to describe relationships within data structures.

 Why was it created?